 – Thibault Chatillon, Innovation and Development Manager at Setec –

-Click the “BECOME A BETA TESTER” button below and register for the beta tester program.
+Click the “TRY FOR FREE” button below and register for a 30-day free trial of Inspector 3.0 Premium.
 To complete the registration process you will need to provide your Hardware ID.

-You will get an email with instructions to download and install Inspector 3.0 Beta.
-You will also need to upgrade the firmware of your drone to the latest version.
+You will get an email with instructions to download and install Inspector 3.0.
+Your drone will be registered for premium features.
+You might have to upgrade your drone's firmware.

 Follow our video that shows how to process your first flight and start looking at your data like you never have before.
-You can also use our sample data to practice if you don't have your own yet.
+You can also use our sample data to discover the premium features.

 The mapping feature of Inspector 3.0 relies on Visual-Inertial Odometry (VIO).
 VIO estimates the position and velocity of Elios 2 by using only the input of the main camera plus the Inertial Measurement Unit (IMU) attached to it.
 VIO is a viable alternative to GPS and lidar-based odometry to achieve accurate state estimation.